NREL/HPC/docs/Documentation/Applications/gurobi.md

 programming solver (MILP), mixed-integer quadratic programming solver (MIQP), and a mixed-integer quadratically constrained programming solver (MIQCP).

-NREL hosts 6 general use (including commercial) and 18 academic/government standalone Gurobi licenses.
-The Gurobi interactive shell will run by typing "`gurobi.sh`".
+Gurobi is available on the Eagle system, which hosts 6 general use (including commercial) and 18 academic/government standalone Gurobi licenses.
+After logging onto Eagle, load the Gurobi module using `module load gurobi`.
+The Gurobi interactive shell is run by typing "`gurobi.sh`".
 Gurobi can also be interfaced with C/C++/Java/MATLAB/R codes by linking with the Gurobi libraries.

 For details on Gurobi programming, see the [Gurobi Resource Center](https://www.gurobi.com/resource-center/) and [Gurobi